BLOG

 This may seem daunting, but the increased volume will eventually bring down all your other costs.
 And, using a wholesaler will also save you time and money on chasing payments, handling orders and invoicing.

-Make sure your plan includes your approach to social media, a blog, website and newsletter, media and PR, food fairs, trade shows and tastings.
+Make sure your plan includes your approach to social media, blogging, your website and newsletter, media and PR, food fairs, trade shows and tastings.

 You might also like…